SandRidge to meet with investor Icahn to quell rising tensions

-HOUSTON, Jan 17 (Reuters) - SandRidge Energy Inc is expected to meet with activist investor Carl Icahn on Wednesday over his demands for a board shake-up and other governance changes, part of a bid by the U.S. shale oil producer to quell tensions with its largest shareholder and most outspoken critic.
+HOUSTON (Reuters) - SandRidge Energy Inc (SD.N) plans to meet with activist investor Carl Icahn on Wednesday over his demands for a board shake-up and other governance changes, part of a bid by the U.S. shale oil producer to quell tensions with its largest shareholder and most outspoken critic.

 Icahn said in December he was considering a proxy contest to remove some or all of SandRidge’s directors.
-A week ago, he called on the Oklahoma City-based company to replace two directors with one designated by him and the second by other large shareholders.
+A week ago, in a letter referencing the Wednesday meeting, Icahn called on the Oklahoma City-based company to replace two directors with one designated by him and the second by other large shareholders.

 “I‘m not necessarily against the idea of them buying some assets at a good price, but I was adamantly against diluting the shareholders, especially in order to overpay for Bonanza,” Icahn said in an interview.